-&lt;sup>14 With respect to Plaintiff's initial non-malignancy claims: Defendants' motion for summary judgment on grounds of judicial estoppel will be denied; Defendants' motion for summary judgment on grounds that the bankruptcy trustee is the real party-in-interest with ownership of these claims will be denied without prejudice (pending proof that the trustee has sought to reopen the bankruptcy action).
+With respect to Plaintiffs' non-malignancy claims, Defendants' motion for summary judgment on grounds that the bankruptcy trustee is the real party-in-interest with ownership of these claims will be denied without prejudice (pending proof that the Second Bankruptcy trustee has sought to reopen the Second Bankruptcy action and intends to pursue these claims).

-With respect to Plaintiffs' post-petition malignancy claims, Defendants' motion for summary judgment will be denied.
+With respect to Plaintiffs' malignancy claims, Defendants' motion for summary judgment on grounds that the bankruptcy trustee is the real party-in-interest with ownership of these claims is denied.